chaosparrot/parrot.py/README.md

 There keys should not be changed, however, inside its contents, you can tweak the following elements:
-Sound - This is the name of the sound you wish to use when this key should be activated Strategy - You can choose between
+Sound - This is the name of the sound you wish to use when this key should be activated Strategy - You can choose between..
+TODO

 # Running the program

-You can run the program by executing play.py .
+You can run the program by executing `py play.py`.
 This process might crash if you haven't properly installed certain packages or configurated your models.

 ### Todos

- - Write the full installation part, if other people want to fool around with this prototype
  - Add examples of how to use the program
  - Seperate out the eyetracker and speech recognition parts, in order to allow the users not to have to install and configure all the different parts in order to get set up properly.